wuliyq/pOpOp/README.md

 The standout feature of pOpOp is its **touchless interface**.
 By deploying **MediaPipe**, we’ve turned your webcam into a high-fidelity gesture sensor.

 Instead of fumbling for keyboard shortcuts, you can manage your browser environment using natural hand movements:
-* **🖐️ Paw to Fist:** This is a command to close "junk" windows and resets your workspace by collapsing all the open tabs into a single window.
+* **🖐️ Open Paw to Close Fist:** This is a command to close "junk" windows and resets your workspace by collapsing all the open tabs into a single window.
 * **👍 Thumbs Up:** This transition triggers the "Useful" mode, automatically tiling all open windows into a perfect grid on your screen.
-* **👊 Fist to Paw:** This resets your workspace by collapsing all the open tabs into a single window.

 ---